“Nothing motivates better than success.”

 If not, these tips can help you invigorate your practice with clarity and accomplishment.

 Make each chunk of music short enough and your tempos slow enough that you can be secure with a passage in about 3 repetitions.
 Then, connect small chunks into larger phrases.
-See Chapter 3 of The Musician’s Way for guidelines to manage repetition and tempo in practice.
+Chapter 3 of The Musician’s Way offers guidelines to manage repetition and tempo in practice.

 Instead of completing all of your goals in a single practice zone before proceeding to another one (blocked practice), experiment with moving back and forth between zones and tasks.
 So-called interleaved practice has been shown to boost learning.

 To avoid overuse injuries, it’s crucial that we take breaks during practice – at least 5 minutes of rest after 25 minutes of practice.
-During breaks, if we aren’t mentally fatigued, we can use those 5 minutes to review what we’ve done and consider subsequent goals, thereby staying focused and making our breaks productive.
+During breaks, if we aren’t mentally fatigued, we can use breaks to review what we’ve done and consider subsequent goals, thereby staying focused and making our breaks productive.

 Wrap up every practice session by preparing for the next one.
-Whether you write down goals or catalog them mentally, the goal-setting process primes you to be continually creative.
+Whether you write down goals or catalog them mentally, the goal-setting process primes us to be continually creative.

 © 2015 Gerald Klickstein